Moving to Udon Thani, Thailand

 We asked people living in Udon Thani to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Udon Thani, it's essential to pack lightweight and breathable clothing due to the tropical climate.
 Include a mix of short-sleeved shirts, shorts, and lightweight trousers.
 Don't forget to pack a raincoat or umbrella as Thailand experiences a rainy season.
 Pack a good pair of walking shoes for exploring the city and flip-flops or sandals for the beach or casual wear.
 It's also a good idea to pack a hat, sunglasses, and plenty of sunscreens to protect yourself from the sun.
 Bring along your necessary toiletries, but remember that most things can be bought locally.
 However, if you have specific brands you prefer, it might be a good idea to bring them along.
 Pack any prescription medications you need, along with a copy of your prescription.
 It's also a good idea to bring a basic first aid kit with band-aids, antiseptic wipes, and over-the-counter pain relievers.
 Don't forget to pack your important documents, such as your passport, visa documents, and driver's license.
 It's also a good idea to have copies of these documents in case they get lost.
 If you plan on working or studying, bring any necessary work materials or textbooks.
 Pack a power adapter for your electronics, as Thailand uses a different plug type than many other countries.
-Lastly, consider packing a few comfort items from home, such as your favorite snacks or a book, to help you settle into your new home," said one expat who made the move to Udon Thani.
+Lastly, consider packing a few comfort items from home, such as your favorite snacks or a book, to help you settle into your new home," commented one expat who made the move to Udon Thani.

 Get Quote